Caeph/paperfly/README.md

 This repository is still under construction and some additions will be made to the code.

 # Requirements
-- python 3.8 or newer, python3.8-venv
+- python 3.8 or newer, python3.8-venv to create a virtual environment
 - jellyfish -- can be downloaded from repositories or compiled from https://github.com/gmarcais/Jellyfish
 - bcalm -- can be downloaded from repositories or compiled from https://github.com/GATB/bcalm
 - mono, msbuild and nuget for building and running the c# applications (msbuild can usually be downloaded as a part mono-complete packages)